castacks/castacks.github.io/2021-08-31-xplane-ros.md

 Recent research work in the lab related to Imitation Learning and Social Navigation for aircraft necessitated a proper way to test these algorithms in realistic conditions.
 A number of realistic flight simulators exist in the market like Microsoft Flight Simulator and X-Plane but without much proper ROS integrations.
 We developed these tools for this very purpose.

 We chose **X-Plane 11** as our simulator since it is compatible on multiple Operating Systems and provides many realistic options for aircraft and visuals.
+Along with XPlaneROS we have also integrated **rosplane** as the controller and the autopilot. [rosplane](https://github.com/byu-magicc/rosplane) is a famous auopilot for fixed-wing aircrafts developed by byu-magicc lab.

 <figure>
  <img src="/img/posts/2021-08-31-xplane-ros/front_view.png" style="width:41%" />